 The EPRC is registered with the Office for Human Research Protections (OHRP) with FWA: 000185779; IORG: 0005170 and IRB: IRB00006220.

 It is an independent and competent body set up to review, evaluate and decide on the scientific and ethical merits of research protocols.
-The EPRC follows Standard Operating Procedures (SOP) with clearly spelt out terms of reference, membership, meetings and criteria for protocol reviews.
+The EPRC follows Standard Operating Procedures (SOP) with clearly spelled out terms of reference, membership, meetings, and criteria for protocol reviews.
 The committee meets on the last Thursday of every month of the year except in July to review protocols.
 A number of expedited reviews occur as and when necessary.
 Submission to the Committee should be made three (3) weeks before the meeting at which the submissions would be reviewed.
 Click here to view the meeting dates and deadline for submission of protocols.